mehulagg/gitlab/doc/user/application_security/dast/browserker.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/323423) in GitLab 13.10.

 WARNING:
-This product is in an [alpha](https://about.gitlab.com/handbook/product/gitlab-the-product/#alpha) stage and considered unstable.
+This product is an early access and is considered a [beta](https://about.gitlab.com/handbook/product/gitlab-the-product/#beta) feature.
-Features may be subject to change or breakage across future releases.

 Browserker is a crawler engine built by GitLab to test Single Page Applications (SPAs) as well as traditional web applications.
 Due to the reliance of modern web applications on JavaScript, handling SPAs or applications that are dependent on JavaScript is paramount to ensuring proper coverage of an application for Dynamic Application Security Testing (DAST).